Eligibility and Compliance

 Do I need a budget breakdown for the Step 1: Concept Summary?

-Yes, the Step 1: Concept Summary template includes a budget table that must be completed with an estimate of project costs.
+Yes, the Step 1: Concept Summary form asks offerors to provide a budgetary estimate of the project costs and sources of funds to cover those costs.
 The budget may be amended if the offeror is invited to submit a Step 2: Full Proposal.
-Please download the concept summary template from the NLRA webpage.